zillioxmatthewprojects-ops/Bus_Route_ML/README.md

 # Bus_Route_ML
-This repo is a demo of coding for a fake bus routes with states, routes, bus types, passengers, and dates that creates a data set with multiple adjustable variables.
+This repo is a demo of skills and logic for python, ML, and creation.
+Which includes a data creation, data cleaning, and ML projects.
+The dataset creator is adjustable and includes vehicle types, routes with states, routes, passengers, and dates.
-I originally created this dataset to test potential new hires skills and current team with Power BI and Excel data cleaning and dashboard development.
+I originally created this dataset to test potential new hires skills and train current team with Power BI and Excel data cleaning and dashboard development.
 There is an associated word document that tells the new hire the requirements and gives pricing sheet.
 This tests the ability to extrabolate the price info to add it to a dashboard or determine other errors.

 ==What this dataset does===